 - Abuses The greater the rates burden and the greater the number of reliefs the greater incentive to abuse the system.
 The 52% tax we have today is the equivalent of income tax reaching that level and collection rates plummeting.

-Business rates form a vital part of local authority funding.
+“In the second part of the consultation we will be able to be industry specific and look at ways in which any reduction in the business rates tax take is to be replaced, whether by an online tax system or by other means.”Business rates form a vital part of local authority funding.
 However, the system has got old off-kilter with the needs and current business and economic climate, Webber explains.
 A 50 % plus tax, likely to rise further is just unsustainable and will lead only to further business closures and job losses, particularly when the Covid-19 business rates holiday for the retail and hospitality sector come to an end next April.

 we welcome the call for reform but call on the government to come to its conclusions and offer solutions quickly.
 In this period of pandemic, businesses are making their decisions now about whether they stay open or close.”Increasing costs, of which business rates play a big part will be a significant factor in the decision making.
 Webber calls for a drastic cut in the multiplier and subsequent business rate bills and we urge that this is done sooner than later.
-“Next year or even by the November Budget could just be too late – and the government may find the golden goose of business rates really has been well and truly cooked.”
+“Next year or even by the November Budget could just be too late and the government may find the golden goose of business rates really has been well and truly cooked.”

 Sign up to our newsletter to get the latest from Business Advice.